 Cost of transport in Guangzhou

-Guangzhou offers expats an abundance of opportunities to explore and experience its rich culture and history.
+Guangzhou offers expats many opportunities to explore and experience its rich culture and history.
 However, one aspect that expats should be mindful of is the cost of transport in Guangzhou.
-The city boasts an extensive public transport system which includes buses, taxis and the metro, all of which are readily available to expats.
+The city boasts an extensive public transport system which includes buses, taxis, and the metro, all of which are readily available to expats.
 While the cost of transport in Guangzhou can vary depending on the mode of transport and the distance travelled, expats can expect it to be reasonable and affordable.

-For those looking to save a few pennies, buses are a great option.
+Buses are a fantastic option for budget-conscious expats.
 They are the cheapest form of transport in Guangzhou and offer routes to almost every corner of the city.
-The city's metro system is also a popular choice for expats, as it is efficient, clean and easy to navigate.
-While it may be a tad pricier than buses, it is still an affordable option.
-Taxis are slightly more expensive but offer a more convenient and comfortable ride.
+The city's metro system is also a popular choice for expats, as it is efficient, clean, and easy to navigate.
+While it may be a tad pricier than buses, it is still affordable.
+Taxis are slightly pricier but offer a more convenient and comfortable ride.

-Expats who prefer to do their own cooking can find good deals on local seasonal produce in the city's various markets.
-Market produce will tend to be not only cheaper but also fresher and more eco-friendly than what one would find in the grocery store.
+Expats who prefer to cook at home can find good deals on local seasonal produce in the city's various markets.
+Market produce will tend to be not only cheaper, but also fresher and more eco-friendly than what one would find in the grocery store.
+Imported Western goods and organic fresh produce will often fetch a higher price than local alternatives.

 Guangzhou has such a wide range of things to see and do that everyone, no matter the size of their budget, is sure to find some great entertainment options.
 Historical attractions, such as museums and temples, are plentiful and typically free to visit.
 Green spaces cost nothing to visit and provide an idyllic atmosphere that's great for taking walks, cycling or having a picnic.

-On the other end of the spectrum, expats looking to splash some cash could take in a show at the Guangzhou Opera House or enjoy the bright city lights on a Pearl River night cruise.
+On the other end of the spectrum, expats looking to splurge could take in a show at the Guangzhou Opera House or enjoy the bright city lights on a Pearl River night cruise.

 Cost of education in Guangzhou